$q$-state Potts ice: Quantum -color Potts Ices

 Following the Gauge Mean Field Theory approach as used in quantum spin ice \cite{PhysRevB.86.104412,PhysRevLett.108.037202,PhysRevB.87.205130,PhysRevLett.132.066502,PhysRevB.90.214430}, the $R^{\alpha}_r$ operators can be fractionalized in this expanded Hilbert space into fields creating and destroying charges at cells $C_A$ and $C_B$, and an operator shifting the electric field on link $r$ by root $\alpha$:

-Note that going forwards we will routinely employ the Einstein summation convention for sums over the $(N_c-1)$ root components.
-With these quantization definitions, and the above fractionalisation of physical degrees of freedom, the theory possesses a gauge symmetry when expressed in the new degrees of freedom, and is of the form:
+Note that going forward we will routinely employ the Einstein summation convention for sums over the $(q-1)$ root components.
+With these quantization definitions, and the above fractionalisation of physical degrees of freedom, the theory possesses a gauge symmetry when expressed in the new degrees of freedom, which is of the form: